 Many eminent books have been written about this journey (at the bottom is a booklist with a selection), and I would strongly recommend reading and studying some of them.
-I have described my own inner journey, which stretched over 16 years, in detail in my book “Land of the Nocturnal Butterfly - An Inner Journey”.
+I have described my own inner journey, which stretched over 16 years, in detail, in my book “Land of the Nocturnal Butterfly - An Inner Journey”.
 It contains detailed travel guidance and inspiration.
-As a traveler in The Magic Garden, I recommend it to give you insight into the adventure of self-discovery and the whole background for our "space station".
+As a traveler in The Magic Garden, I recommend reading it in order to give you insight into the adventure of self-discovery and the whole background for our "space station".

 In order to get the most out of inner journeys, I will give you some general and in my opinion essential guidelines: